-Overall, management accounts have reported an underspend against budget of £1.4m including £0.3m of Covid-19 related costs (which could not be claimed from Welsh Government's Hardship Fund).
-A number of budget pressures were identified during the year and these have been managed within the overall budget, with ongoing cost pressures being built into the budget for 2021/2022.
+A number of budget pressures were identified during the year and these have been managed within the overall budget, with ongoing cost pressures being built into the budget for 2022/2023.

-The Council received £7.4m from the Hardship Fund for Covid-19 related expenditure and £2.9m for loss of income (including sums relating to Aneurin Leisure Trust).
+The Council received £5.5m from the Hardship Fund for Covid-19 related expenditure and £0.9m for loss of income (including sums relating to and passported to Aneurin Leisure Trust).
 These amounts have been included within Portfolio accounts.